bluenex/nextjs-template/README.md

 # bluenex-frontend-collection

 This is a repository to collect components I have implemented in React using Chakra-UI and Tailwind CSS.
 I personally enjoy writing components with styled-components.
 However, I discovered Chakra UI recently and think it provides an intuitive styled system that helps me a lot.
-I also have an interest in Tailwind CSS for a while but doesn't have much experience with it yet.
+I also have an interest in Tailwind CSS for a while but don't have much experience with it yet.

 The components showcase uses [React Cosmos](https://reactcosmos.org/) to display components in a Storybook-like style.
 I tried Storybook and faced multiple issues during the setup for Chakra-UI and Tailwind CSS.
 After a couple of days I found React Cosmos and very happy with its simplicity.